Skip to main content

 Course Overview

-The Enterprise elements of the course help students to develop the creativity, innovation and enterprise skills that characterise successful business leaders in sport.
+The enterprise and business elements of the course help students to develop the creativity, innovation and enterprise skills that characterise successful business leaders in sport.

 What makes this course different